AHemenwayKC/Fundraising_WebApp/README.md

    - Update Navbar logo to home page and fundraisers to correct page (AH) - Completed
    - Fix login partial and add login and register Functionality with the db (RB) - Completed
    - When "Launch a Fundraiser" is selected from navbar, end user should be prompted to create an account or login before being directed to fundraiser page.
 (KH) - Completed
-   - Add "My Fundraisers" section to user managment - Completed
+   - Add "My Fundraisers" section to user managment (KH) - Completed
-   - Remove "Create New", "Edit", and "Delete" from public fundraisers list - Completed
+   - Remove "Create New", "Edit", and "Delete" from public fundraisers list (KH) - Completed
 - To-Do:
    - Design fundraiser creation page in HTML/CSS
    - Design user profile page in HTML/CSS (AY)